TebogoMnisii/TebogoMnisii/README.md

 Completing Degree in **Statistics, Data Science, and Informatics** from the **University of Pretoria**, and I focus on building **analytical systems and models** that transform complex data into **actionable insights** for **risk management, pricing, lending decisions, and portfolio analysis**.

-I am the founder of **Aureus Capital Intelligence (demo-stage)** — a developing analytics platform used to demonstrate applied **data science, actuarial modeling, and quantitative finance techniques**.
-The project is currently in **prototype/demo phase** and serves as a technical portfolio rather than a commercial product.

 ---